 Mary feels the biggest benefit, certainly in terms of revenue, has been addressing the ‘Forgotten Customers’ leak as she explains… “We are much better at keeping ourselves in our customers’ minds.
 Now we are regularly in touch and we’re more creative in how we do that.
 The focus on the Forgotten Customer leak made us realise that we have a big database and that’s a lot of people not to be in touch with on a regular basis.
 It’s made a big difference and repeat business has really increased.”

-The future… and working with a Watertight Marketing Accredited Consultant
+The future… and working with a Certified Practitioner

-Reflecting on the Masterplan course and working with Kara, Mary sees benefits beyond the purely financial.
+Reflecting on the Watertight Webschool course and working with Kara, Mary sees benefits beyond the purely financial.
 Being better equipped for growth and more assured in their approach has freed up more time — so why not enjoy it?

-Their relationship with Kara Stanford has been instrumental in giving them the pause for thought that led to this new-found confidence and focus.
-Mary says, “Kara was the catalyst that set us on this journey and Masterplan has been invaluable in helping us keep to it.
+Mary says, “Working through Watertight Webschool has been invaluable in helping us keep to it.
 We feel confident that if we stick with the priorities she’s helped us to identify and also fix the leaks, then we will progress in the right direction.
-Watertight Marketing has really made us think, and Kara has been a joy to work with.”
+Watertight Marketing has really made us think.”